zoharsnir/icinga2/doc/19-technical-concepts.md

 The I/O engine has another pool available: `CpuBoundWork`.

 This is used for processing CPU intensive tasks, such as handling a HTTP request.
-Depending on the available CPU cores, this is limited to `std::thread::hardware_concurrency() * 3u / 2u`.
+Depending on the available CPU cores, this is limited to `1 * 3u / 2u`.

 ```
 1 core * 3 / 2 = 1